adipro/starter-academic/content/personal/_index.md

   icon_pack: emoji
   icon_pack: ai
 ---
-- I am from :indonesia:
+- I am from Indonesia
-- I have lived in 6 different countries :indonesia: :singapore: :norway: :england: :denmark: :australia:
+- I have lived in 6 different countries
 - I have four children :boy: :girl: :boy: :girl: in this order and with age gap {{< math >}}$\in \{1,2,3\}${{< /math >}} years
-- I am a contributor to icon:inaturalist
+- I am a contributor to :inaturalist:
-- I use icon:overleaf
+- I use :overleaf:
 - I support :soccer: Aston Villa F.C.
 - I play :ping_pong: and :chess_pawn:
 - I eat :ramen: almost every day